lawrennd/old_talks/_ml/includes/double-descent.md

 \notes{As @Zhang:understanding17 starkly illustrated with
 their random labels experiment, within the dark forest there are some terrible places, big bad wolves of overfitting that will gobble up your model.
-But, as empirical evidence shows there is also a safe and hospitable Grandma's house where these highly overparameterised models are safely consumed.
+But as empirical evidence shows there is also a safe and hospitable Grandma's house where these highly overparameterised models are safely consumed.
 Fundamentally, it must be about the route you take through the forest, and the precautions you take to ensure the